Events

 “We try to produce 10 assets per channel at least.
 So 10 for TikTok or 10 for Meta, for example.
 And we always prioritize video, and we always prioritize UGC.
 But for Meta, for example, we are also adding more variety because we know the new algorithm is rewarding this variety of assets, like more statics or more carousels.”

-Meta’s ad system processes over 15 million new ad creatives monthly, and the platform’s Andromeda algorithm rewards teams that feed it greater creative variety.
+This aligns with Meta’s ad system, which processes over 15 million new ad creatives monthly.
+That said, the platform’s Andromeda algorithm rewards teams that feed it greater creative variety.
 The current recommendation now stands at putting 10-20 unique creatives in each ad set, an increase from the previous standard of 3-5.
 On TikTok, that number stands at 10-20 creative variants per campaign with a refresh every 2-3 weeks.

-Sofi went on to explain that she and the team will expand this testing framework every week, developing these 10 assets per and prioritizing UGC and statics for Meta, keeping things flexible and dynamic based on client budgets and objectives.
+Sofi and the team will expand this testing framework every week, developing these 10 assets per and prioritizing UGC and statics for Meta, keeping things flexible and dynamic based on client budgets and objectives.
 Ultimately, the goal is to analyze, observe, and adapt the creatives based on testing results.

 When it comes to testing, time equals truth.